Organ donation: Prison inmates

 In the United States, prisoners are not discriminated against as organ recipients and are equally eligible for organ transplants along with the general population.
 A 1976 U.S. Supreme Court case ruled that withholding health care from prisoners constituted "cruel and unusual punishment".
-United Network for Organ Sharing, the organization that coordinates available organs with recipients, does not factor a patient's prison status when determining suitability for a transplant.
+United Network for Organ Sharing, the organization that coordinates available organs with recipients, does not factor a patient's prison status into its transplant suitability determination.

 An organ transplant and follow-up care can cost the prison system up to one million dollars.
 If a prisoner qualifies, a state may allow compassionate early release to avoid high costs associated with organ transplants.
 However, an organ transplant may save the prison system substantial costs associated with dialysis and other life-extending treatments required by the prisoner with the failing organ.
 For example, the estimated cost of a kidney transplant is about $111,000.
 A prisoner's dialysis treatments are estimated to cost a prison $120,000 per year.

 Because donor organs are in short supply, there are more people waiting for a transplant than available organs.
 When a prisoner receives an organ, there is a high probability that someone else will die waiting for the next available organ.
 A response to this ethical dilemma states that felons who have a history of violent crime, who have violated others' basic rights, have lost the right to receive an organ transplant, though it is noted that it would be necessary "to reform our justice system to minimize the chance of an innocent person being wrongly convicted of a violent crime and thus being denied an organ transplant".